Jaydeosahu97/firstapp/README.md

 Here we have used `fetch()` for getting the data from the java.
 Further we converted those data into json and then defined our states.

+to learn about how to use `fetch()` you can go through [here](https://www.freecodecamp.org/news/fetch-data-react/).
+You can also find alternatives in the respective link.

 Next I've used the data and used `map()` for further iteration over that data.

 # Getting Started with Create React App